VinceKLW/VinceKLW/README.md

 ## About Me

-- 🎓 Computer Science student at Ontario Tech University
+- 🎓 2nd Year Computer Science student at Ontario Tech University
 - 🤖 Passionate about Software Development/Full Stack
 - 💻 Building cool projects with Python, FastAPI, React, and more
 - 🌱 Currently exploring backend development and cloud computing